fasterit/drupal_htpasswdsync/README.txt

   - htpasswd file

-    The file that will contain users and password, password are crypted, using the standard crypt function, with a random two charaters seed.
+    The file that will contain users and password, password are crypted, using the standard (insecure) crypt function, with a random two characters seed, or - specific to this version of the module - with SHA-256 or SHA-512 salted hashes that are compatible with more modern Linux crypt implementations.

   - htgroup file